HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 - Helm values updates
 - OpenTelemetry Integration Guide
-- WAS, JDK, and iFix versions
+- WAS, JDK, UBI, and iFix versions

 **Notices of deprecation**